 The DWP target in the 2023 AIP was set at 10.2 percent and the maximum was set at 13.2 percent.
 Actual 2023 DWP growth was 17.0 percent, resulting in a 200 percent payout for that performance measure for the 2023 plan year which is included in the compensation actually paid calculation for 2023.
-For the three-year LTIP performance period that ended December 31, 2023, we are projecting that the Property and Casualty Group will underperform the peer group.
+For the three-year LTIP performance period that ended December 31, 2023, the Property and Casualty Group underperformed the peer group by 23 basis points.